 Below you will find information regarding tax liens and the levy and tax sale process.
-Before proceeding, please note the following:
+Please note the following:

 - At no time can any employee of the Tax Commissioner's office provide legal advice.
 If your property is involved in a tax lien, levy or tax sale and you have questions about processes or about your legal rights, we recommend that you seek professional advice.